 2 tbs Greek yogurt

-1. Sweat the chopped onion and garlic in a tsp of oil over a medium heat for about 10 minutes with the lid on (add a dash of water if required to help the onions steam and prevent burning).
-Once softened, add the paprika, season well the with salt and continue to cook for a further couple of minutes.
+1. Sweat the chopped onion and salt in a tsp of oil over a medium heat for about 10 mins with the lid on (add a dash of water if required to help the onions steam if needed).
+Once softened, add the garlic and the paprika and continue to cook for a further few minutes.